JanL80/SYNforPOM/README.md

 ## License & Citation

-This project is released under the CC0 License.
+This project is released under the GNU GENERAL PUBLIC (v2.0) License.

 If this tool assists your research please cite: